senzing-garage/serve-grpc/docs/examples.md

 ## Docker examples

+1. [Help]
+1. [Using internal, transient SQLite database]
+1. [Using Postgres database]
+1. [Using custom Senzing license]
+1. [Using bitnami/postgresql Docker container]

-### Docker example - help
+### Docker example - Help

-This example shows command-line and environment variables used to modify the behavior of the Senzing gRPC Server.
+This example shows environment variables and command-line arguments used to modify the behavior of the Senzing gRPC Server.

 1. Show help to list environment variables that can be used in `docker run`'s `--env` parameter.
    Example: